Inspecti/spa-ftir-viewer/README.md

 Compile solution with Visual Studio I guess.

 ## TODO:
-* Copying .emf file to clipboard
+* Copying .emf file to clipboard for easy paste to Office apps
 * Saving current view as a .png-file
+* Spectra names visible as legends
+* Additional information extract from .spa file
+* Spectrum peak picking and overlay
-* Select spectrum by clicking
+* Selecting mechanism by clicking
 * Zooming and scaling spectrum
+* Propose chemical identity based on wavenumber

+## Stuff for the future:
+* Library reading, overlaying reference spectra
+* Library search?